jomdh/scroll_density_analysis/README.md

-# Papyrus Unroll Analysis
+# Papyrus Differential Analysis

 ## Introduction

-Welcome to the Papyrus Unroll Analysis, a non-AI technique for the analysis and deciphering of ancient papyrus scrolls.
+Welcome to the Papyrus Differential Analysis, a non-AI technique for the analysis of scrolls.

-This is proposal leverages deterministic algorithms to stack 2D TIFF images into a 3D volume, emphasize features such as ink or text, and facilitate further in-depth investigation.
-The authenticity of the results is preserved by minimizing the risk of 'hallucinations'.
+This is proposal leverages deterministic algorithms to stack 2D TIFF images into a 3D volume, emphasize the ink, and facilitate further in-depth investigation.
+The authenticity of the results is preserved by minimizing the risk of 'hallucinations', since no ML technique is involved.